-- Victors in Busou Renkin are LITERALLY this.
-A Victor will drain the life out of anything that comes near them.
-And it can't be stopped, as it's as essential as breathing to them.
-Hence Kazuki's final solution of taking him to live on the Moon.
+- Victors in Busou Renkin will drain the life out of anything that comes near them.
+And even if they wanted to they can't stop, as it's a natural biological process akin to breathing for them.
+Hence Kazuki's final solution of taking Victor and himself to live on the Moon.

-- Gildarts from Fairy Tail specializing in "Crash" magic, which destroys anything he runs into.
-He's actually pretty nice, but he's so absent-minded that he runs through building so often the town decided to change their landscape so he had a clear path through.
+- Gildarts from Fairy Tail specializes in "Crush" magic, which destroys anything he runs into.
+He's actually pretty nice, but he's so absent-minded that he runs through buildings so often, the town was forced to mechanically change their landscape so he had a clear path through.

 - Nobuo, from the Stink Bomb segment of Memories.